adeiorio/NAAnaFW/README.md

 with this command the DDQCD sample is also produced.

-To make the 2D histos of the two BDT for each region you have to use the command:
+To make the 2D histos of the two BDTs for each region you have to use the command:

 -- python makeplot.py --h2D